 Shifting to caffeine-free beverages is a great goal and one I encourage you to try once you’ve kicked coffee completely.
 There are a variety of coffee substitutes out there, including roasted dandelion, chicory root, and certain varieties of mushrooms.
 Or you may just decide to go with something totally different, like peppermint tea or a custom herbal blend.

-Getting past coffee is the hardest part.
+Learning how to quit coffee is the hardest part.
 Go slowly and give yourself the time it takes to make the switch gradually.
 Your body will thank you, and you’ll find coffee has much less power over you than you imagined.

 P.S.—Searching for photos of lattes, espresso, and steaming mugs of coffee for this post was brutal for me, the ex-coffee drinker.
 This delightful photo with a blank journal was nearly enough to send me down Coffee Lane.
 But I resisted!
 I wish you the best of luck in quitting coffee, too.